 Maybe… maybe not.

 You can be crazy busy, but activity can serve to mask the underlying boredom that can creep into our life at work.
 This is especially so in a maturing company.
-The goal for leadership must be to make their companies perform consistently better, and this can take its toll.
+The goal for leadership must be to make their companies perform consistently better (which can be done if you build operations manuals), and this can take its toll.

 Boredom usually takes hold because this never ending-process is tough and, frankly, boring.
 So, they respond to it by starting a bunch of new projects that take away attention from the main objective they said they were pursuing.